thehubdao/dcl-edit-dev-log/log/003-assets.md

 # 003 Assets

-We are thrilled to announce that the asset browser is finally merged!
+We are thrilled to announce that the asset browser is finally ready and merged!
 It has taken us multiple months of hard work.
 Although it has taken a while, we are proud of the results and are excited to see how it will be used.

 ## Asset Browser